dzungpv/esphome-lg-controller/protocol.md

 For instance, `0xC8` is a status message sent by the AC unit. `0xAA` is a settings message sent by the controller.

 LG controllers send messages with the product type field set to 0 or 2 only when connected to a ventilation product responding with such messages.
 For example if a heat exchanger unit responds with `0xD0` messages, the LG controllers will switch from sending `0xA8` to `0xB0` messages.

-This documentation and the ESPHome controller only cover AC units.
+**ERV/HRV Support**: The ESPHome controller now supports ERV (Energy Recovery Ventilator) and HRV (Heat Recovery Ventilator) units that use `0xB0` (master controller) and `0xD0` (unit/slave controller) message types.
+See the ERV Status Message section below for details.

 The last byte of each message is a checksum, computed by adding up the other bytes and XOR'ing with `0x55`.